Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "Meditate.
-It won't be fun but it will surface what you need to deal with." - **James Allen**
+   "The attempt to escape from pain, is what creates more pain." - **James Matthew Barrie**
 </marquee>

 ---